Below is a list of learning goals tailored for junior and senior biochemistry majors based on the provided information:

 Water Transport in Aquaporins. https://www.ks.uiuc.edu/Research/aquaporins/.
 Theoretical and Computational Biophysics Group, Beckman Institute, Urbana, Illinois USA.
 Department of Physics, University of Illinois at Urbana-Champaign, Urbana, Illinois

-endocytosis: Very large particles [for example, Low Density Lipoproteins (LDL) and viruses] can enter a cell through a process called endocytosis.
-Initially, the LDL or virus binds to a receptor on the surface of the cell.
+endocytosis: Very large particles [for example, Low-Density Lipoproteins (LDL) and viruses] can enter a cell through endocytosis.
+Initially, the LDL or virus binds to a receptor on the cell's surface.
 This triggers a series of events that leads to the invagination of the cell membrane at that point.
-This eventually pinches off to form an endosomal vesicle which is surrounded by a protein called clathrin.
-“Early” endosomes can pick up new proteins and other constituents as well as shed them as they move and mature through the cell.
-During this maturation process, protein pumps in the endosome lead to a decrease in the endosomal pH which can lead to conformation changes in protein structure and shedding of proteins.
+This eventually pinches off to form an endosomal vesicle surrounded by clathrin, a protein.
+“Early” endosomes can pick up new proteins and other constituents and shed them as they move and mature through the cell.
+During this maturation process, protein pumps in the endosome lead to a decrease in the endosomal pH, which can lead to conformation changes in protein structure and protein shedding.
 Eventually, the “late” endosome reaches and fuses with the lysosome, an internal organelle that contains degradative enzymes.
 Undegraded components like viral nucleic acids or cholesterol are delivered to the cell.
 This transport can also go in the reverse direction (called exocytosis) and recycle receptors to the cell membrane.
 Likewise, vesicles pinched off from the Golgi complex can fuse with endosomes, with some components surviving the process to reenter the Golgi.

 Alexey Solodovnikov (Idea, Producer, CG, Editor), Valeria Arkhipova (Scientific Сonsultant).
 Endocytosis.
 For example, coronavirus binds to the ACE2 receptor of the epithelial cell.
 CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

-Synthesize/Degrade: Cells have to synthesize and degrade small molecules as well as larger polymeric proteins, carbohydrates, lipids, and nucleic acids.
+Synthesize/Degrade: Cells must synthesize and degrade small molecules and larger polymeric proteins, carbohydrates, lipids, and nucleic acids.
 The anabolic (synthetic) and catabolic (degradative) pathways are often compartmentalized in time and space within a cell.
-For example, fatty acid synthesis is carried out in the cytoplasm but fatty acid oxidation is carried out in the mitochondria.
-Proteins are synthesized in the cytoplasm or completed in the endoplasmic reticulum (for membrane and exported proteins) while they are degraded in the lysosome or more importantly in a large multimolecular structure in the cell called the proteasome.
+For example, fatty acid synthesis occurs in the cytoplasm, while fatty acid oxidation occurs in the mitochondria.
+Proteins are synthesized in the cytoplasm or completed in the endoplasmic reticulum (for membrane and exported proteins).
+They are degraded in the lysosome or, more importantly, in a large multimolecular structure in the cell called the proteasome.

 Key Characteristics of a Cell

-Let’s consider some key characteristics of a cell before we get into the details in later chapters.
+Let’s consider some key cell characteristics as a prelude for later chapters.

 Cells and their internal compartments have regulated concentrations of ions and hydronium ions.

-Compared to the extracellular fluid, the concentration of potassium ions is higher inside the cell, while concentrations of sodium, chloride, and calcium ions are higher on the outside of the cell (see table below).
-These concentration gradients are maintained by ion transporters and channels and require energy expenditure ultimately in the form of ATP hydrolysis.
+Compared to the extracellular fluid, the concentration of potassium ions is higher inside the cell.
+In contrast, sodium, chloride, and calcium ion concentrations are higher outside the cell (see table below).
+Ion transporters and channels maintain these concentration gradients and require energy expenditure, ultimately in the form of ATP hydrolysis, to do so.
 Changes in these concentrations are integral to the signaling system used by the cell to sense and respond to changes in its external and internal environments.
 The table below shows approximate ion concentrations in the cell.

 Table 1.1 Average Cellular and Extracellular Ion Concentrations